Social Justice Australia

 The United States military has a long history of engaging in wars of aggression, which have had catastrophic consequences for both human lives and the environment.
 While the human cost of war is often discussed, the environmental impact of these conflicts is often overlooked.
 This article delves into the significant pollution and environmental destruction caused by U.S. military actions and explores how we can mitigate these impacts.
 We will also examine the environmental impact of Australia’s military to provide a broader perspective on military-related environmental issues.

-The Environmental Toll of Military Actions
+The Ecological Toll of Military Actions

 Pollution from Military Vehicles and Weapons